 - Caution!
 The Canon 1d series need to install a chip on the Leitax bayonet to work at all.
 If you wish to use these cameras without a chip, let me know.
 I will make a special version for you.

 - New!
-To use the Vario-Elmarit 28-90/2.8-4.5 ASPH on Full Frame Canon Cameras, may be necessary to remove the plastic shroud at the rear of the lens, I'm offering this service here at Leitax, keeping the aperture ring operational.
+To use the Vario-Elmarit 28-90/2.8-4.5 ASPH on a full frame Canon Camera, it is necessary to remove the plastic shroud at the rear of the lens to avoid hitting the mirror, and install the special kit for this lens on sale here.

 - New!
 I've improved the design of this model: now it is covering the shinny clear metal of the Leica mount with a flat black painted rim.
 No reflexions inside the camera means no flares.